Visual Alignment is a feature that makes it easier for you to scan places with empty or repetitive architecture.

 - Architecture, engineering, and construction models

-- Commercial real estate spaces that are not built-out or without furniture
+- Commercial real estate spaces that are not built-out (do not have any furniture)

 Previously these places were very difficult to capture — the lack of 3D data or the fact that a new scan was too similar to a previous scan often led to misalignments and alignment errors.